boschresearch/blech-doc/website/content/en/docs/user-manual/types.md

 ## Structure types

-Structure declarations introduce a new type identifier.
+A structure declaration introduces a new type identifier.
 A structure contains a fixed number of _fields_.
 Each field has an access capability (`let` or `var`), a name, some data type and possibly a default value initialiser.